Chris McGarry

 Chris McGarry (born August 19, 1966) is an American actor born in Roselle, New Jersey, known for his performance in the American television series Law & Order on NBC from 2001 to 2005.
 Some of his other television acting credits include Law & Order: Special Victims Unit, CSI: Crime Scene Investigation, The Sopranos, The Unit, Boston Legal, Mad Men, Big Love and 24.
 In 2012, he had a four-episode stint as Dr. Banks in the series Awake.
+In 2023, he appeared as the main character in The Murdoch Murders, directed by Jason Winn.

 McGarry has also performed on stage in the New York City and Chicago area.

+He made his Broadway Debut in SALOME with Al Pacino and starred opposite Cherry Jones in the National Broadway Tour of John Patrick Shanley's DOUBT.
+McGarry also starred opposite Tom Hardy in Brett C. Leonard's THE LONG RED ROAD, directed by Philip Seymour Hoffman, at The Goodman Theater in Chicago.
+He is a member of The Actor's Studio and LAByrinth Theater Company.